mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

             current = current.next
         print("None")
 ```
-- **Purpose:** To be added
+- **Purpose:** To print all nodes in the list, showing how they are linked.
 - **How:**
-  - To be Added
+  - Starts from the head and moves through each node.
-  - To be Added
+  - Prints the data followed by an arrow (->) to show connections.
-  - To be Added
+  - Stops when there’s no next node (None).

 ---